jphaugla/datastaxStreamsetsDocker/README.md

 Purpose of this project is to serve as an example for how to implement DataStax and Streamsets using docker images provided by DataStax, streamsets and open source Kafka.

 Four docker images  are used:
 DataStax Server, Kafka, zookeeper, and streamsets data collector.
-The DataStax will be a 2 node cluster.
+The DataStax will be a two node cluster.
+The two nodes are needed to test the ability of streamsets to cope with the replication factor used in datastax handling and consolidating the separate replication writes to each node to one addition to the kafka topic.
+This set of nodes barely run on a macbook pro with 16GB of RAM.
+Close all apps not in use to allow this to execute.
+Deleting the second dse node allows the rest of the containers to run comfortably.

 The DataStax images are well documented at this github location  [https://github.com/datastax/docker-images/]()